 - 9.1 A series of impact assessments on the draft Bill were completed as part of this RIA.
-Initial impact assessments were completed prior to the 2015 Tax Devolution in Wales - Land Transaction Tax52 consultation and these were reviewed following the close of the consultation and the drafting of the Bill. - 9.2 Overall, the establishment of LTT as a replacement for SDLT is not expected to have a significant impact on most businesses or people.
-While there are some minor variations in the structure of the tax itself, the requirement to pay this tax exists now and will still exist when the tax is devolved to Wales. - 9.3 The Bill will establish the procedural framework for the Welsh Government to set its own rates and bands for LTT in Wales.
-As set out in paragraph 3.9, the full impact of LTT will not be known until the rates and bands for the new tax have been announced.
-This decision will be made by the Welsh Government closer to when SDLT is devolved to Wales.
-The rates and bands for LTT will be set in secondary legislation and it is recognised that a separate impact assessment will need to be completed. - 9.4 There are also likely to be impacts for specific groups in relation to the collection and management of the tax which will be undertaken by the WRA.
-Information on this is available in the RIA for the TCM (Wales) Act53.
+Initial impact assessments were completed prior to the 2015 Tax Devolution in Wales Land Transaction Tax consultation and these were reviewed following the close of the consultation and the drafting of the Bill. - 9.2 Overall, the establishment of LTT as a replacement for SDLT is not expected to have a significant impact on most businesses or people.
+While there are some minor variations in the structure of the tax itself, the requirement to pay this tax exists now and will still exist when the tax is devolved to Wales. - 9.3 The Bill will establish the procedural framework for the Welsh Government to set its own rates and bands for the tax in Wales.
+As set out in paragraph 3.9, the full impact of the tax will not be known until the rates and bands for the new tax have been announced.
+The Cabinet Secretary for Finance and Local Government has committed to publishing the intended rates and bands for land transaction tax, including on the higher rates surcharge, by October 2017.
+Regulations will then be laid following the UK Government's Autumn Budget 2017 and it is recognised that a separate impact assessment will need to be completed. - 9.4 There are also likely to be impacts for specific groups in relation to the collection and management of the tax which will be undertaken by the WRA.
+Information on this is available in the RIA for the TCM (Wales) Act.
 There are also future operational decisions to be taken on the collection and management of this tax and separate impact assessments may be required.